An Overview of Display Types

 Not all display options will be available for every configuration of templates and data.
 The Analytics Editor will automatically display only the display options appropriate for the current analysis.

-Analytics provide many different chart types, such as bar charts or line types.
-Each template has a different set of possible chart types associated with it.
+Analyses can be configered many different visualization types, such as bar charts or line types.
+Each template has a different set of possible visualization types associated with it.

 The display options dropdown will show you the chart types available for the analysis you have built.
 Below is a summary of the different chart types, and when they will be available.
 You can find more information about the different templates available here.